MarioMasta64/EverythingPortable/README.md

 all binaries are now easier to use

-binaries now have options to download needed .dll files (specificly for obs portable)
+binaries now have options to download needed .dll files (specificly for obs portable and cemu portable)

 now includes downloader option in all my other projects